 Homage to Karol Szymanowski

-Dr. Kijanowska has been invited as a jury member to the 64th Kosciuszko Foundation CHOPIN Competition in New York.
+Dr. Kijanowska has been invited as a jury member to the 2nd Nashvile International Piano Competition and the 64th Kosciuszko Foundation CHOPIN COmpetition in New York.

 A student of Dr. Kijanowska, William Hume, has been named a prize winner of the 2013 American Protege International Piano Competition in New York City as well as several other competitions .
 He has apeared as a soloist with orchestras and have performed at Carnegie Hall twice this year and has apeared on From The Top.
 He was also chosen to perform for master classes by John O'Conor and Paul Badura-Skoda in March 2013.